boxiangliulab/locuscompare2-standalone/README.md

 ## Get started

-### Online use
+### Online platform

 You can visit our online website [https://locuscompare2.com](https://locuscompare2.com) to use locuscompare2.

 ###  Source code

-- For university researchers, you can access our source code through your educational email.
-Please download it from the code access application portal. [https://download.locuscompare2.com](https://download.locuscompare2.com)
+- For education and research users, you can access the source code through your .edu email.
+Please download it from the source code access portal. [https://download.locuscompare2.com](https://download.locuscompare2.com)

-- For commercial users, please contact Fei (e1124850@u.nus.edu)
+- For commercial users, please contact Fei (e1124850@u.nus.edu) and Boxiang Liu (boxiangliu@nus.edu.sg).

 ## License